The Dollhouse Murders by Betty Ren Wright, 1983.

 Aunt Clare and her brother, Amy’s father, used to live with their grandparents when they were young, and Aunt Clare says that she has unhappy memories of that time.
 While helping her aunt go through some of the old things in the house, Amy discovers that there is a dollhouse in the attic made to look exactly like the grandparents’ house and dolls which look like the grandparents, Clare, and her brother.
 Amy thinks the dollhouse is wonderful, but Aunt Clare seems to find it disturbing.

 When Aunt Clare refuses to talk about her deceased grandparents, Amy looks at some old newspapers at the library to learn more about them.
 To her shock, she learns that they were murdered in the house and that the killer was never found.
 Soon, strange things begin happening with the dollhouse.
-The dolls move around on their own, and mysterious lights and crying noises can be heard.
+The dolls move around on their own, mysterious lights appear, and crying noises can be heard.
 The dolls seem to be acting out the events of the night of the murder.
 After all this time, the dolls seem to be trying to tell them something, if they have the courage to listen.

 My Reaction and Spoilers

 Aside from revealing the murderer’s true identity, the dolls settle other troubling matters in Amy’s family.
 For years, Aunt Clare has blamed herself for the way she behaved around the time her grandparents were killed.
 She was afraid that something she did might have even led to their deaths.
 But, none of it was really her fault, and her grandparents want her to know that she needn’t blame herself anymore.
+In some ways, I felt a little cheated by the answer to the murder mystery because the murderer is a person we never see and who has been dead for years, so there was no way readers could have known it was him, and he is never brought to justice.
+However, learning the identity of the murderer is important because it gives Aunt Clare some closure.
 When Aunt Clare realizes the truth, she feels like a great weight has been lifted from her.
 She begins coming to terms with her past and appears to be headed for a better future.
-Amy also comes to terms with her sister’s condition and values her even more highly when Louann’s lack of fear of the dollhouse gives Amy the courage to see the dolls’ final message.
-Amy’s family also makes changes to help Louann become a little more independent and to allow Amy a little more independence of her own.

 Leave a comment